Get salary accounts for your team See benefits

 Table of Contents

 As per Oxford Learner’s Dictionaries, remuneration is “an amount of money that is paid to somebody for the work they have done”.
 It is the total compensation paid to the employees for their services.
-In addition to the basic salary, it includes benefits like commissions, bonuses, overtime pays, and other financial compensation paid by the employers to their personnel.
+In addition to the basic salary, it includes benefits like commissions, bonuses, overtime pay, and other financial compensation paid by the employers to their personnel.

-Perks may or may not be a component of the employees’ compensation.
+Perks may or may not be a component of the employee’s compensation.
 For example, a generous holiday plan and an on-site gymnasium are perks but these do not offer any monetary benefits to the employees.

 Therefore, it can include direct monetary payouts or other taxable fringe benefits like the use of a corporate vehicle.